jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Frederick even more so!
 Finally, all those markings in the store, on street corners, in books, in newspapers, in the Holy Bible, mean something, a new world!
 Go left, turn right, open, closed, discounted, welcome, and Salvation, all words that open a new world.

-Now Frederick danced to the store; he whisked himself to do his chores, because he was learning to read a little more every day.
+Now Frederick danced to the store, and he whisked himself to do his chores because he was learning to read a little more every day.
 He loved how the world kept getting bigger, and information kept pouring in.

 One day Hugh came home early.
 He saw Sophia and Frederick reading at the dinner table.
 Hugh walked into the room.
 "Boy, get out, and wait in the hallway.
 Face the wall."